 - As soon as you miss even an hour or two of sleep, you’ve already markedly increased your risk of heart attack and stroke.

-- As you go from missing a few hours to nearly a day, several things happen in sleep-deprivation stages, most immediately a lack of hand-eye coordination, decreased learning, poor mood, and impaired judgment.
+- As you go from missing a few hours to nearly a day, several things happen in sleep-deprivation stages.
+Right away, a lack of hand-eye coordination, decreased learning, poor mood, and impaired judgment will occur.

 - As the lack of sleep continues, more physiological problems emerge, including hormone swings, immune system suppression, and increased blood pressure.